-SYNOPSIS: Almost one-third of women age 15-44 years hospitalized with influenza were pregnant and almost 5% required intensive care.
+SYNOPSIS: Almost one-third of women ages 15-44 years hospitalized with influenza were pregnant and almost 5% required intensive care.

 SOURCE: Holstein R, Dawood FS, O’Halloran A, et al. Characteristics and outcomes of hospitalized pregnant women with influenza, 2010 to 2019: A repeated cross-sectional study.
 Ann Intern Med 2022;175:149-158.

-Holstein et al evaluated pregnant women hospitalized with influenza.
-Cases were identified in FluSurv-NET, a network sponsored by the CDC conducting population-based surveillance of laboratory-confirmed influenza that encompasses approximately 9% of the U.S. population.1 The analysis included all women age 15-44 years with influenza during the 2010-2011 through 2018-2019 seasons who were pregnant at the time of admission and who resided within the designated catchment areas.
+Holstein and colleagues evaluated the cases of pregnant women hospitalized with influenza.
+Cases were identified in the database of FluSurv-NET, a network sponsored by the Centers for Disease Control and Prevention conducting population-based surveillance of laboratory-confirmed influenza that encompasses approximately 9% of the U.S. population.1 The analysis included all women 15-44 years of age with influenza during the 2010-2011 through 2018-2019 seasons who were pregnant at the time of admission and who resided within the designated catchment areas.

-During the study period, 9,652 women in this age group were hospitalized with influenza and 2,690 of these were pregnant, although this proportion varied from 24.4% to 36% over the influenza seasons.
-A total of 62.3% were in the third trimester, and the median gestational age was 32 weeks.
+During the period of study, 9,652 women in this age group were hospitalized with influenza and 2,690 (27.9%) of these were pregnant, although this proportion varied from 24.4% to 36.0% over the influenza seasons.
+Most (62.3%) were in the third trimester, and the median gestational age was 32 weeks.
 At least one underlying condition was present in 41.9%, including 22.8% with asthma, 13.7% with obesity, and 7.6% with chronic metabolic disease.
 In addition, 12.2% were current smokers.

-In the total cohort, 846 had received an influenza vaccine at least 14 days before illness onset, but this proportion increased over the duration of the study, rising from 23.5% to 41.7%.
-The likelihood of vaccination correlated with age grouping: 29% in those age 15-34 years and 45.1% in the cohort of those age 35-44 years.
+In the total cohort, 846 (31.5%) had received influenza vaccine at least 14 days prior to illness onset, but this proportion increased over the duration of the study, rising from 23.5% to 41.7%.
+The likelihood of vaccination correlated with age grouping: 29.0% in those 15-34 years of age and 45.1% in the cohort of those ages 35-44 years.
 Vaccination rates were highest in non-Hispanic white women (37.9%) and lowest in non-Hispanic Black women (19.3%).

-This study adds to our understanding of the effect on pregnant women of influenza virus infection severe enough to lead to hospitalization and illustrates several important points.
+This study adds to our understanding of the impact on pregnant women of influenza virus infection severe enough to lead to hospitalization and illustrates several important points.
 Almost one-third of women of reproductive age hospitalized with influenza are pregnant, with approximately two-thirds of these in their third trimester.
-Two-fifths presented with at least one underlying condition, most often asthma, obesity, and/or chronic metabolic disease.
-Almost 5% required intensive care, with some requiring mechanical ventilation — 0.3% died, while 3% experienced fetal loss.
+Two-fifths had at least one underlying condition, most often asthma, obesity, and/or chronic metabolic disease.
+Almost 5% required intensive care, with some requiring mechanical ventilation — and eight (0.3%) died, while 3% experienced fetal loss.

 - Centers for Disease Control and Prevention.
 Influenza Hospitalization Surveillance Network (FluSurv-NET).